New Entries At Bottom

 - Web Page BANNERS: Images either static or animated which are used for advertising on web pages... (can be made using HTML Table codes)

-- IMAGES: Anything that is displayed on a web page that is not created with keyboard strokes (text) in a Source Code...ie. real pictures, animations, icons, bullets, custom logos, certain Banners or heading text, sound files etc. ... learn how to make your own at Our Image Tutorial NOTE: Images will have their own URL just like a web page does!
+- IMAGES: Anything that is displayed on a web page that is not created with keyboard strokes (text) in a Source Code...ie. real pictures, animations, icons, bullets, custom logos, certain Banners or heading text, sound files etc. ... learn how to make your own at My Image Tutorial NOTE: Images will have their own URL just like a web page does!

 - IMAGE MAPS: Images with Hypertex Links on them which connect to other places relative to where they are located on the Image ...
 MORE INFO